deric/clusteval/clusteval/sphinx_doc/website.rst

 Website
 --------
 The frontend website is designed to give a visual representation of the results calculated by the backend and also of the datasets, goldstandards, configurations available in the repository.
-The website is divided into several sections which will be discussed in 8.1.
+The website is divided into several sections which will be discussed in the following.
 Here we describe, which information you can find in which section.
 Afterwards it follows a short explanation for every task you can realize using the website, including how to compare available clustering methods or datasets and how to interprete visualized run results.

 Overview
 ^^^^^^^